-We have funded research grants for Gold for Kids, which is dedicated to paediatric oncology.
+Since 2019, we have funded research grants for Gold for Kids, which is dedicated to pediatric oncology.

-In 2021, we funded a grant for Dr Valeria Lucarini to support her research on neuroblastoma, a predominantly paediatric form of cancer that originates in cells of the peripheral nervous system.
-Her research aims to discover new treatments that boost the immune response to high-risk neuroblastoma.
+In 2021, we funded a grant for Dr Valeria Lucarini to support her research on neuroblastoma, a predominantly pediatric form of cancer that originates in cells of the peripheral nervous system.

-In 2019, we funded a grant for Dr Chiara Bruckmann to support her research into improving leukaemia treatment for children.
-Her research is focused on nanobodies that block proteins that cause acute myeloid leukaemia, a rare aggressive illness that can affect children up to the age of two.
+In 2019, we funded a grant for Dr Chiara Bruckmann to support her research into improving leukemia treatment for children.
+Her research is focused on nanobodies that block proteins that cause acute myeloid leukemia, a rare aggressive illness that can affect children up to the age of two.

 Dynamo Camp – established and run by the non-profit organisation Fondazione Dynamo – is a free therapeutic recreation camp for kids between 6 and 17 who suffer from serious, chronic illnesses.
 The camp is also open to their families.
 BonelliErede saddles up for a good cause:Read more